Musikfest 2018 preparing for huge crowds

-It is almost show time!
-Crews are making sure the stages are set and soon empty seats will be filled with music lovers, jamming to some of their favorite performers at Musikfest 2018.
+BETHLEHEM, Pa.
+(WPVI) --It's almost show time!
+Crews are making sure the stages are set and soon, empty seats will be filled with music lovers jamming to some of their favorite performers at Musikfest 2018.

 "Last year at Musikfest, we had a little under 1.2 million people from 40 states and 6 countries.
-I think a big part of that is the festival is free and that is really usual in this day and age, and to be 10 days," said Kassie Hilgert, President, and CEO of Arts Quest.
+I think a big part of that is the festival is free and that is really usual in this day and age and to be 10 days," said Kassie Hilgert, President, and CEO of Arts Quest.

 For 35 years, the nation's largest free music festival has been a hot spot for music lovers.